 - View Memory Metrics for Rules helps you to work with memory metrics to understand memory usage for ESA services.

-There are two ESA services that can run on an ESA host:
+In NetWitness Platform version 11.5 and later, There are only two services that can run on an ESA host:

 Data Source Configuration Changes

 In NetWitness Platform version 11.3 and later, the ESA Correlation service enables you to specify different data sources for different sets of rules.
 Instead of adding data sources, such as Concentrators, to the entire ESA Correlation service, you can specify different data sources for each ESA rule deployment.
 An ESA rule deployment includes an ESA Correlation service with its associated data sources and a set of ESA rules.
 For example, you may want to use Concentrators with HTTP packet data in one deployment and Concentrators with HTTP log data in another deployment.
 For more detailed information, see Deploy Rules to Run on ESA.

 An Endpoint Risk Scoring Rules Bundle is available in NetWitness Platform